Civil War Museum (Bardstown)

-The Civil War Museum in Bardstown, Kentucky, is a collection of five attractions along what is called "Museum Row".
+The National Civil War Battles of the Western Theater Museum in Bardstown, Kentucky, is a collection of five attractions along what is called "Museum Row".
 It was established in 1996 by Dr. Henry Spalding.
-The leading attraction is the Civil War Museum, which is the fourth largest American Civil War museum and is dedicated to the Western Theater of the war.
+The leading attraction is The National Civil War Battles of the Western Theater Museum, which is the fourth largest American Civil War museum and is dedicated to the Western Theater of the war.
 The main building was originally the icehouse and waterworks of Bardstown, and is 8500 sqft.